Historic Rehabilitation Tax Credit: Talking Points

 - The HTC accomplishes all the stated objectives of tax reform: it generates enormous economic activity by leveraging billions of dollars in private capital, makes the tax code fairer, and promotes a longstanding social priority.

 - The HTC is the most significant investment the federal government makes to preserve our nation’s historic properties.
-Since 1981, the HTC has leveraged nearly $106 billion in private investment, created more than 2.35 million jobs and adapted more than 38,700 buildings – oftentimes abandoned or blighted – for new and productive uses.

 - When the HTC was examined by Congress in the lead up to the 1986 Tax Reform bill, legislators concluded an incentive to rehabilitate historic structures remained justified.
 The House Ways and Means Committee report reasoned that without the HTC market forces would drive investment away from more costly rehabilitation and urban cores and toward more predictable new construction in the suburbs.